HappyStinson/lume-blog/posts/2020-12-31-year-end-review-2020.md

 ### Relationships

 - Skyped with my parents and sister more or less every weekend since I arrived in 🇦🇺
 - 10 year anniversary with my friend Mathias.
 Rang him up a couple of times during the year to ask for life advice, from someone 2 days older.
-Here's us performing my song [Empty Apartment](https://youtu.be/8o8z3_cP7Vg)
 - Caught up with my Bulgarian friend, Atanas via Zoom
 - Conversed with Jelena from Serbia again 🦌 (met her via [Slowly](https://getslowly.com) in 2018)
 - Met heaps of fantastic JMC students and alumni this year 😁